davepinch/pinchy.cc/collections/_topics/astronomy/constellations/bootes/wikipedia/Boötes.md

   - Virgo (constellation) (en.wikipedia.org)
 date: 2023-09-30
 map: Boötes_IAU.svg
+milky-way: >
+  Boötes is in a part of the celestial sphere facing away from the plane of our home Milky Way galaxy, and so does not have open clusters or nebulae.
+Instead, it has one bright globular cluster and many faint galaxies.
 odyssey: >
   Homer mentions Boötes in the Odyssey as a celestial reference for navigation, describing it as "late-setting" or "slow to set".
 ptolemy: >